 To help keep Microsoft employees productive and efficient, Microsoft IT looks at broad user experiences that go beyond individual products and services—experiences such as finding information and support, and meeting, collaborating, and communicating with colleagues.
 To drive improvements to the Microsoft employee experience, we get insights from analyzing data and user feedback across products and services.

-Microsoft IT is enhancing user experiences for Microsoft employees—such as finding information and communicating and collaborating with coworkers.
+Core Services Engineering (formerly Microsoft IT) is enhancing user experiences for Microsoft employees—such as finding information and communicating and collaborating with coworkers.
 Using Azure Data Factory and Azure Data lake, we built a platform to capture instrumentation—which includes data from products and services like Skype for Business and Office 365.
 We analyze this data, along with user feedback, using data science, machine learning, and algorithms—key phrase extraction, deep semantic similarity, and sentiment analysis—for insights to help people be productive.

-When the treasury team at Microsoft wanted to streamline the collection process for revenue transactions, Microsoft IT created a solution built on Microsoft Azure Machine Learning to predict late payments.
+When the treasury team at Microsoft wanted to streamline the collection process for revenue transactions, Core Services Engineering (formerly Microsoft IT) created a solution built on Microsoft Azure Machine Learning to predict late payments.
 Using a third-party algorithm, XGBoost, we spotted trends in five years of historical payment data.
 Aligned with our mission of digital transformation, these insights join data, technology, processes, and people in new ways—helping the collections team to optimize operations by focusing on customers who are likely to pay late.